bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 There are a few libraries that implement a take on Discriminated Unions in C#

-- OneOf and Du
+- OneOf and Dunet

 - Has anyone ever heard of these or actually used them?
 - OneOf is one we are actually using at my work now to solve this problem
-- Du is another one that I found while doing research for this talk
+- Dunet is another one that I found while doing research for this talk

-- Going to be go over each of them here shortly.
+- Going to be go over each of them here shortly and how they can be used in the application

 -->